fccm2/ocaml-sdl3/INSTALL.md

 sudo make install
 ```

-(You need about 160M of free space left on device to compile these
+You need about 160M of free space left on device to compile these
-sources.)
+sources, but only a little bit more than 16M are installed.